What we do

 Creative activities for children and adults

-Since the beginning of September 2022, the Association has provided speech therapy and creative classes in modern dance, music, and singing in our partners’ spaces, which over 100 children have attended.
+Since the beginning of September 2022, the Association has provided speech therapy and creative classes in modern dance, music, art, and singing in our partners’ spaces, which over 100 children have attended.

 Our creative workshops are led by professional teachers from Ukraine who have many years of experience and have won numerous local and international awards.
+The result of these activities is a series of performances and exhibitions of socially engaged art, showcasing children’s creativity, resilience, and the power of inclusion through artistic expression.

 The most serious preparation is for the 7th-grade students, who have the difficult task of getting acquainted with a huge volume of Bulgarian literature and writing a retelling in a foreign language.